wichofly/meet/README.md

 I should be able to choose the events that interest me So that I can make a better decision on which one to attend.

-- Sscenario 1:  When user hasn’t specified a number, 32 is the default number
+- Scenario 1:  When user hasn’t specified a number, 32 is the default number
   - **Given** User searched for events in a city
   - **When** user does not specify an amount of events
   - **Then** user wiil have 32 events as default per city
-- Sscenario 2: User can change the number of events they want to see
+- Scenario 2: User can change the number of events they want to see
   - **Given** user opened the search results query
   - **When** user changes the default number
   - **Then** the established number of events will be changed